 She is also a Senior Lecturer at the School of Health and Population Sciences in the University of Birmingham, her research interests span gynaecological cancer screening, all aspects of women's health, epidemiology and data linkage studies.
 She was Clinical Director of the accredited Primary Care Trials Unit until July 2012 and she now runs the MSc in Primary Care and is supervisor for Academic GP Trainees as well as being on the CLRN Board and Executive and on the Executive of SAPC.

 Neil joined the RCGP as Chief Executive in January 2011.
 He has significant experience of developing organisations in the charity sector and is currently leading an organisational and governance review at RCGP to ensure that general practice flourishes during this period of change.

 Prior to his appointment at RCGP he was Chief Executive of the Alzheimer’s Society, where he led an impressive modernisation, developing new services, raising the public profile of the organisation, and increasing its revenue from £27m to £60m.
 He had notable success in lobbying government and chaired the advisory group that led to the National Dementia Strategy for England.

-Liz Booth, Interim HR Director (Image not available)
+Liz Booth, Associate Director, HR (Image not available)